2018 CLM & Business Insurance Retail, Restaurant & Hospitality Conference

 -The primary role of the attorney and expert in defending against foodborne illness exposures is to educate the jury about the problems with plaintiff’s proofs by addressing the key factual and scientific evidence in a clear and understandable way.

-Rain, Sleet, Hail, Snow: Forecasting Liability and Defenses When Weather Causes Plaintiffs to Go Slip Slidin’ at Restaurant and Retail Establishments 10:25 AM -11:25 AM
+Session 1 - Rain, Sleet, Hail, Snow: Forecasting Liability and Defenses When Weather Causes Plaintiffs to Go Slip Slidin’ at Restaurant and Retail Establishments

 Whether or not weather was foreseeable to a restaurant or retail establishment is a common question in premises liability cases.
 The panel will examine the pros and cons of retaining a weather expert in defending retail and restaurant establishments including what defenses a weather expert can provide, what tools are available to determine whether or not a weather event was foreseeable to these entities, what duties these entities have to patrons as it relates to the foreseeability of weather events, and what measures a restaurant or retail establishment should expect a weather expert to take once retained.
 The panel will discuss its experiences and insights when handling premises liability matters involving weather incidents and it will provide a tutorial on how to prevent and/or defend these claims.